 With the hard water in my shower, “no poo” was too finicky to try to get just the right amounts of baking soda and apple cider vinegar, and the results weren’t consistent for me.
-I love using apple cider vinegar as a rinse after washing my hair with castile soap, though.
+I love using apple cider vinegar as a rinse after washing my hair, though.

 The vinegar nicely balances out the ph of my hair and leaves it feeling soft and shiny afterwards.
 I use about a teaspoon diluted in a cup of water, but the best ratio of vinegar to water can vary depending on the type of hair you have, so don’t be afraid to experiment with different ratios of vinegar to water.

 ~ “If you want to have a good head of hair, never apply to cosmetics; use nothing else to clean it but strong, cold black tea.
 Rub it into the roots every evening before going to bed, with a little sponge, and every morning do the same.
 I generally use it, and recommend it to all ladies desirous of having a full head of hair” – pg.
 261, Godey’s Lady’s Book (September 1867).